Walnut bread recipe in four variations

-Walnut bread is a slightly sweet bread – a great accompaniment to cheese with grapes, apricots or figs.
+My walnut bread is a slightly sweet bread and as such makes a great accompaniment to cheese boards with grapes, apricots or figs.

 - 350g strong white flour

-- 280g water, lukewarm, if using the walnut paste (described below) / 350g water, lukewarm, for the other variations (as below) – it’s more accurate to weigh water
+- 190g water, lukewarm, if using the walnut paste (described below) OR

 - 1 tbsp walnut oil (optional)